Developer Guide

 - User enters the

-command with the appropriate inputs. - TutorBuddy verifies that the student exists, and the inputs are valid.
+delete_rec_sessioncommand with the appropriate inputs. - TutorBuddy verifies that the student exists, and the inputs are valid.

 - TutorBuddy deletes the single session and splits up the remaining session into 2 recurring sessions (Before and After).